awsdocs/aws-greengrass-developer-guide/doc_source/kinesis-firehose-connector.md

 **Example**  <a name="kinesis-firehose-connector-create"></a>
 **Create Connector Example \(CLI\)**
-The following CLI command creates an `ConnectorDefinition` with an initial version that contains the connector\.
+The following CLI command creates a `ConnectorDefinition` with an initial version that contains the connector\.

 ```
 aws greengrass create-connector-definition --name MyGreengrassConnectors --initial-version '{